fbpx

 Zoning for Economic Opportunity is focused on providing small businesses with the flexibility needed for them to change and grow, especially as the city recovers from the pandemic.
 The proposals would remove certain limitations on small businesses and ensure that our storefronts are occupied, and our neighborhoods remain lively spaces.
 There was a public hearing at the November 27th Land Use & Waterfront Committee meeting and it was discussed at our December 19th Land Use & Waterfront Committee meeting.
 A resolution regarding this text amendment passed at our December 19, 2023 meeting as well as our January 10, 2024 Full Board meeting.
 You can find our resolution here.

 Zoning for Housing Opportunity is a direct response to our City’s housing crisis.
 This text amendment will modernize our zoning rules to allow for a little more housing in every neighborhood, improving housing availability and affordability.
-There was public information session on Zoning for Housing Opportunity held remotely on Zoom on Tuesday, September 27th; you can find the video of the public information session here.
-The formal public review process for this text amendment is expected to start in Spring 2024.
-Additionally, there are several information sessions on Zoning for Housing Opportunity; you can find the dates and times of those information sessions on the NYC Department of City Planning’s website.
+There was public information session on Zoning for Housing Opportunity held remotely on Zoom on Tuesday, September 27, 2023; you can find the video of the public information session here.
+CB6 passed a resolution giving initial feedback on this text amendment at its May 8th Full Board meeting; you can find the resolution here.
+This text amendment has been referred to community boards, and will be before our May 14th Land Use & Waterfront Committee meeting.

 To learn more about City of Yes, visit the Department of City Planning’s website here.
 Flyers describing the proposals are directly available here.